 IZBrunch – Science meets Science

-The IZBrunch is a networking event in which the managing directors of the IZB start-ups and the stakeholders of the Campus Martinsried/Großhadern exchange ideas in an informal atmosphere.
-This event usually takes place on the last Thursday of the month at the Faculty Club G2B (Gateway to Biotech), which is located in the heart of the Martinsried Campus on the grounds of the Biotechnology Innovation and Start-up Center.
+The event takes place at the Faculty Club G2B (Gateway to Biotech), located in the heart of the Martinsried campus on the premises of the Innovation and Start-up Center for Biotechnology.

 Who attends?